 To arrange a tour of Early Childhood Centre facilities, visit thislink

 Early childhood is a time of significant development for the child physically, cognitively, socially and emotionally.
 At Great Southern Grammar, we recognise the importance of this phase of schooling.

 We provide a child-centred, educationally rich programme that provides a sound transition from home to school, based on the importance of creative and social play.

-Children are encouraged to become thinkers through exploring interesting, real-world questions and problem-solving.
+At GSG, children are encouraged to become thinkers through exploring interesting, real-world questions and problem-solving.

 Foundation numeracy and literacy skills are the key focus from Kindergarten through to Year Two.
 Considerable teaching emphasis is given to ensure that each child receives the best start for further learning.

-Early Childhood Centre Principles:
+Early Childhood Centre principles:

-Early Childhood Centre Practices:
+Early Childhood Centre practices:

 The principles outlined above underpin the practices that teaching staff adopt to provide an enriching early childhood programme.